njgit/App-Pipeline-Lite/README.md

 plite vsc --editor vim
 ```
 where vim could be replaced with your favourite editor.
 This will open a config file with one line,
-showing you the current editor.
+showing you the config file, which contains one setting - the config variable editor set to the current editor.

-Add the following line
+Add the following line to set the dispatcher

 ```bash
 dispatcher=/path/to/dispatch-basic
 ```

-where /path/to is substituted with the actual path - then save.
+where /path/to is substituted with the actual path to dispatch-basic.

 Basic Usage